Shopify QuickBooks Integration: How to Set it Up

 Your next step is to set up your accounts and taxes mapping in A2X.

-This is the process of categorizing your Shopify transactions (e.g., sales, refunds, taxes, gift cards, etc.) to the correct accounts in QuickBooks Online.
+This is the process of categorizing your Shopify transactions (e.g., sales, refunds, sales tax, gift cards, etc.) to the correct accounts in QuickBooks Online.

 Important note: We strongly recommend working with an accountant or bookkeeper with ecommerce experience for this step to make sure you have everything coded according to your store’s needs.